AdityaGupta1/mega-minecraft/README.md

 To balance the load over time and prevent lag spikes, we use an "action time" system for scheduling.
 Every frame, the terrain generator gains action time proportional to the time since the last frame.
 Action time per frame is capped at a certain amount to ensure that no one frame does too much work.
 Each action has an associated cost, determined by empirical measurements of the step's average duration, which subtracts from the accumulated action time.
 For example, we currently accumulate up to 30,000 action time per second and allow up to 500 action time per frame.
 Generating a chunk's heightfield and surface biomes is relatively inexpensive, so its cost is only 3 per chunk.
 However, erosion is run over a 24x24 area of chunks at once and is relatively expensive, so its cost is a full 500 per 24x24 area.

 Unless otherwise specified, all terrain generation steps other than gathering data from neighboring chunks are performed on the GPU using CUDA kernels.
+Additionally, we combined small kernels into mega-kernels to reduce launch overhead.
+For example, if we want to generate 100 chunks' heightfields, rather than launching one kernel for each one, we combine all the data into one long section of memory and launch a single kernel to do all the processing.
+This, combined with CUDA streams and asynchronous launches, allows us to generate terrain at a remarkably fast pace.

+Lastly, we actually generate more terrain than is visible to the user at any given time.
+This extra padding not only ensures that large gather steps (e.g. terrain erosion) don't get stuck where the player can see them, which would result in missing sections of terrain.
+Additionally, prebuilding far chunks allows for smooth loading of chunks as a player moves across the terrain.

 ### Heightfields and surface biomes